~ Synopsis ~

-She had no idea how he managed to get her dressed, to the bottom of the grand circular staircase, along the back hallway, through the garage and into the roomy back seat of their blue Ford sedan.
+With profound ignorance and a ferocious dread of childbirth, Bayla had begun labor.
+She would never remember how he managed to dress her, coax her down the circular staircase, along the back hallway, through the garage and into the roomy back seat of their blue Ford sedan.

-In morning’s half-light, down the steep incline of cobblestones, past prestigious homes lined up like picture postcards, their broad fallow lawns silver-gray in winter’s frost, she tried to steady herself with one hand.
-With the other, she dug her nails into the upholstery shouting all the while, “I don’t know what to do,” because no one had ever told her, and who could she ask when such things were rarely talked about?
+Down the cobblestones of Beleaguered Hill’s steep incline, past prestigious homes lined up like picture postcards, their lawns silver-gray in dawn’s winter frost, she tried to steady herself with one hand, and dug her nails into the upholstery with the other.
+“I don’t know what to do,” she shouted because no one had ever told her, and who could she ask when such things were rarely talked about?

-“Take my hand,” he said, reaching back, but the car swerved onto Main Street and she was thrown from his grasp, leaving her in wide-eyed panic as everyday places flew by—Greeley’s Grocery, Murphy’s Five and Dime, Waters’ Hardware, Fletcher’s Soda Parlour, Holiday’s Music and Records, and on the last block, the Odeon Cinema.
+“Grab hold,” her husband yelled, reaching back with one arm, but the car swerved on to Main Street and she was thrown from his grasp.
+Panicked and wide-eyed, everyday places flew by ─ Greeley’s Grocery, Murphy’s Five and Dime, Waters’ Hardware, Fletcher’s Soda Parlour, Holiday’s Music and Records, and on the last block, the Odeon Cinema.

-As they bounded across the railroad tracks, sped past the steel workers’ row houses, accelerated along the river, and skidded alongside the Ohio and Chesapeake railcars loaded with girders, she knew the town’s phone lines were as pregnant with the news of the birth as she was.
+As they bounded across the railroad tracks, sped past the steel workers’ row houses, and skidded beyond the Ohio and Chesapeake railcars loaded with newly-milled girders, bad sleepers up before dawn had plunged the town’s sleeping households into a fury.
+Phone lines were as pregnant with the news as she was.

-By the time the car raced up the hospital’s circular driveway and screeched to a halt, the scene was helter-skelter.
-Female nurses, male orderlies, and admitting personnel scurried in the freezing morning mist, anxiously awaiting their patient.
+The car raced up the hospital’s circular driveway and screeched to a halt.
+The scene was already helter-skelter.
+Nurses, orderlies, and admitting personnel scurrying around in the icy mist, anxiously awaiting their patient.

 “Grab the bed posts,” a nurse commanded.
 “Push.
 Push.”

-Bayla moaned, tore at the sheets, clutched the pillow, and pounded the wall behind her.
+Bayla moaned and screamed, tore at the sheets, clutched the pillow and pounded the wall behind her.

 “You must.
 You’re having a baby.”

-Bayla drew in a deep, slow inhalation followed by a long rasping, “You bastard.
-I’ll get you for this.”
+Bayla inhaled deeply and released one long rasping, “You bastard, I’ll get you for this.”

-One minute past midnight, January 25, 1941, after some thirty-six hours, the doctor entered her uterus with cranial forceps to deliver a nine-pound, five ounce baby girl.
-The first child born to Amory Lane in over thirty years, they told her, since Bethlehem Steel had been founded to compete with Shenandoah Steel, and Henry Ford had engineered his first car.
+At one minute past midnight, January 25, 1941, after some thirty-six hours, the doctor entered his patient’s uterus with cranial forceps to deliver a nine-pound, five-ounce baby girl.

-Suddenly a slab of light shot through the darkness.
+A slab of light shot through the dark.